Retail sales, investment statistics

-Machines and inventory: This includes for example computer equipment, cash registers, cleaning equipment, time clocks, alarm installations, video, TV, furniture, parts including assembly, and also tools with a lifetime of more than one year.
+Machines and inventory: This includes for example computer equipment, software, cash registers, cleaning equipment, time clocks, alarm installations, video, TV, furniture, parts including assembly, and also tools with a lifetime of more than one year.

 Motor vehicles and other means of transport: Motor vehicles, trailers and other means of transport.

 New buildings and renovation: New buildings and total renovation of shops, storehouses, office buildings, manufacturing plants and social welfare installations.

 Topic: Wholesale and retail trade and service activities

 Quarterly.
 Published about 40 days after given quarter.